Subscribe to our newsletter:

 Singapore By Design – A Look At The City-State’s Thriving Creative Economy

 Creativity is part of Singapore’s DNA and has always been intertwined with our national development.
 In a 2018 speech, our Prime Minister, Mr. Lee Hsien Loong, noted: “Singapore is a nation by design.
-Nothing we have today is natural or happened by its
+Nothing we have today is natural or happened by itself.”

 14 Apr 2022